turboscrew/rpi_stub/Readme.txt

 - The breakpoints bkpt #0x7fff, bkpt #0x7ffe and bkpt 0x7ffd are
   reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.

+Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
+The pointer to the string needs to be in r0.
+#0x7ffc sends a null-terminated string and #0x7ffb needs the length to be in r1.

 I could list the gdb serial protocol commands that rpi_stub supports, but it wouldn't be of much help for a gdb user - the gdb-commands and gdb